pdqprogrammer/PaulQAssess2022/README.md

 -Building out locks on seating would be another function to build out to avoid someone from buying the same seat as another person.
 -Build out for multiple theaters eventually that would require managing the data differently that in this case.
 -Along the lines of recommending seats based on party size, recommending theaters based on user location or home data that could be added to the user profile.
+-Adding in support for more resolutions to accomodate for a large variety of devices.